markoneill/ssa-daemon/docs/ssa-manual-testing.md

 ## Purpose
 This README goes through all the steps to manually test the features of the SSA to make sure it has basic functionality.
 These tests cover both administrator options and developer options while using the SSA.

 This README is a WIP and can be changed and added to as needed.
-Any place where there is a TODO is further work that needs to be done to finish this documention.
+Any place where there is a TODO is further work that needs to be done to finish this documentation.

 ## Table of Contents
 - [TODOS](#todos)